Supreme-Ed/Blocky-Math-Champ/PLAN_SCAFFOLDING.md

     - [x] 5.0.5.
 Keep all progressive learning/mastery logic in `problemQueueManager.js`.
     -
   - [ ] 5.1.
 Implement blockTypes.js as a config file listing all block types, their IDs, and texture paths.
-    - [ ] 5.1.1.
+    - [x] 5.1.1.
 Define block types, IDs, and texture paths.
-    - [ ] 5.1.2.
+    - [x] 5.1.2.
 Run ESLint on blockTypes.js.
-    - [ ] 5.1.3.
+    - [x] 5.1.3.
 Manually verify config is correct.
-    - [ ] 5.1.4.
+    - [x] 5.1.4.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 5.1.5.
+    - [x] 5.1.5.
 Commit the file to git if all checks pass.
   - [ ] 5.2.
 Implement CubePlatform.js to create Babylon.js box meshes and use DynamicTexture to render math answers on cube faces.
-    - [ ] 5.2.1.
+    - [x] 5.2.1.
 Implement Babylon.js box mesh creation.
-    - [ ] 5.2.2.
+    - [x] 5.2.2.
 Implement DynamicTexture for math answers.
+(CubePlatform.js uses DynamicTexture to render math answers on cube faces.)
-    - [ ] 5.2.3.
+    - [x] 5.2.3.
 Run ESLint on CubePlatform.js.
-    - [ ] 5.2.4.
+    - [x] 5.2.4.
 Manually verify cubes and text display.
-    - [ ] 5.2.5.
+    - [x] 5.2.5.
 Record the result of the manual verification and ESLint run in a results log.
-    - [ ] 5.2.6.
+    - [x] 5.2.6.
 Commit the file to git if all checks pass.
-    - [ ] 5.2.7.
+    - [x] 5.2.7.
 Clearly separate math problem logic from block/structure logic in code and state.
-    - [ ] 5.2.8.
+    - [x] 5.2.8.
 Define interface/events for passing results from the math engine (e.g., correct/wrong answer, block awarded/lost) to the block/structure system.
     - [ ] 5.2.9.
 (Optional) Store user progress/mastery in localStorage or backend for persistence.
   - [ ] 5.3.
 Develop structureBlueprints.js with sample blueprints for each difficulty, using 2D/3D arrays of block type IDs.
     - [ ] 5.3.1.
 Create sample blueprints for each difficulty.